LoveLess1212/CSE_VGU_ObsidianMarkDown/IT Security/IT Security.md

 * Availability
 	* Resources and Services are available for legitimate users
 * Authenticity and [[authentication]]
-	* Unambiguous identification of the sender of information or a communication peer
+	* Unambiguous(clear) identification of the sender of information or a communication peer
 * Nonrepudiation
 	* Ability to prove that a given message was sent and by whom to a third party not involved in communication
 * Authorization